Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - Symptom relief (palliative therapy)

 Surgery is the primary treatment for all stages of melanoma.
 Some or all of the melanoma is often removed during the initial biopsy.
 After the biopsy, a surgeon will cut away additional tissue from the surrounding area to remove any stray cancer cells and have clear margins.
+The margin of normal skin around the melanoma is determined by the size and staging of the tumor.
+Sentinel lymph node biopsy is also determined by these factors.

 Surgical management of melanoma that develops in rare sites, such as the vagina, cervix and ovaries, is becoming less aggressive.
 Studies have shown that wide local removal works as well as radical surgery in many of these cases.
 Melanoma of the urethra, bladder, and ureter often requires extensive surgery, however.